Operation Matterhorn: B-29 deployment

 The construction of airfields in China and India with unusually long runways could not be concealed from the Japanese.
 Nonetheless, the B-29 Hobo Queen, commanded by Colonel Frank R. Cook, flew to RAF Bassingbourn in the UK on 8 March as part of a deception plan that the B-29 would be deployed to Europe.
 It departed the UK on 1 April, and became the second B-29 to reach its destination when it touched down at Kharagpur on 6 April; the first, Gone With the Wind, piloted by Harman, reached Chakulia on 2 April.
 The B-29s of the 58th Bombardment Wing began departing for India on 24 March, setting out in daily increments of nine or ten aircraft, with the trip expected to take up to five days.
-The chosen route was from Salina to Gander Lake (2,580 mi), Marrakech (2,700 mi), Cairo (2,350 mi), Karachi (2,400 mi) and Calcutta (1,500 mi), a total of 11,530 mi.
+The chosen route was from Salina to Gander Lake (2,580 mi), Marrakesh (2,700 mi), Cairo (2,350 mi), Karachi (2,400 mi) and Calcutta (1,500 mi), a total of 11,530 mi.
 Air crew were not informed of their final destination before departure.

 By 15 April, only 32 aircraft had arrived at their stations.
 One B-29 crashed on takeoff from Marrakesh after the pilot forgot to extend the flaps.
 Another was grounded in Cairo for two weeks while engineers replaced all four engines.
 Two were lost in Cairo; one developed engine trouble soon after takeoff and crashed and burned on landing when it attempted to land, while another crashed on landing when its nose landing gear collapsed.
 All the crewmen survived these accidents, but five died when a B-29 crashed in Karachi in a sandstorm.
 Another was also lost there, and all B-29s were grounded from 21 to 29 April while investigations were conducted into the causes.
 In all, five B-29s were lost and four damaged en route, but 130 aircraft had arrived safely by 8 May.
 (Note: By March 1945 another 255 B-29s had made their way to CBI, and only three were lost en route.)
 Wolfe reported to Arnold on 26 April 1944 that: "The airplanes and crews got off to a bad start due to late production schedules, difficult modifications, inclement weather, and the sheer pressure of time necessary to meet the early commitment date."